 It is up to all of us to minimize risk and improve safety for manufacturing employees.

 Following OSHA rules and guidelines can reduce risk in the workplace, but additional steps can further reduce the danger to employees.
-That’s why more and more manufacturers are implementing better asset tracking tools and protocols.
-With the right system in place, employees can improve production without increasing risk.
+That’s why more and more manufacturers are implementing new technology and better asset-tracking tools and protocols.
+With the right system in place, employees can improve productivity without increasing risk.

 A Look at Modern Asset Tracking Techniques

 In the past, asset tracking was a manual process.
-An asset tracking protocol could be as simple as an employee with a clipboard, spreadsheet, a pen and a piece of chalk walking the production floor.
-This manual process was expensive and error-prone, and resulted in suspect data that was more guesswork than reality.
+An asset tracking protocol could be as simple as an employee with a clipboard, spreadsheet, pen, and a piece of chalk walking the production floor.
+This manual process was expensive and error-prone and resulted in suspect data that was more guesswork than reality.

 5 Safety Benefits with Better Asset Tracking